samuelcwfovo/CSCI2720_project/README.md

 10. Install Google map for React: **npm install --save google-map-react**
 11. Install html-webpack-plugin: **npm i --save-dev html-webpack-plugin**
 12. Install packages needed yourself (if any)
+13. Replace the currect package.json and package-lock.json with the ones in the zip again (I do not know if this step is needed for you.
+I need to do it anyway)
-13. Build the html bundle: **npm run build** (need to run this command every time after you update codes in /src I guess)
+14. Build the html bundle: **npm run build** (need to run this command every time after you update codes in /src I guess)
-14. cd to /server and run the server by: **node index.js**
+15. cd to /server and run the server by: **node index.js**
-15. Pray that the server is successfully setup
+16. Pray that the server is successfully setup
-16. Use browser: **http://127.0.0.1:3000/** to check whether it is successful
+17. Use browser: **http://127.0.0.1:3000/** to check whether it is successful

 ## Tasks
 **Ray: "Feel free to add missing tasks if there is one!"**<br><br>